 The other side of this is even if you love reading indie titles, you’ve probably got a few major authors whose work you want to read too.
 For most people, Kindle Unlimited simply can’t replace buying books.
 If you want to pick up the latest George R.R.
 Martin or Bill Bryson title, you’ll have to buy them in addition to your Kindle Unlimited subscription.

 Although $9.99/month may sound pretty reasonable for all-you-can-read-ebooks, when you consider the price of the titles available it’s actually quite expensive.

 The vast majority of self-published books on Amazon sell for less than $5.
 Many are less than $3 and some are even less than $1.
 This means that to make up for the $10 subscription fee, you’re going to need to read quite a few books a month.

-You Need an Internet Connection
+3. Kindle Unlimited Requires an Internet Connection

-Amazon Prime Is a Better Deal
+4. Amazon Prime Is a Better Deal

-Other Services Are Better
+5. Other Ebook Services Are Better

 While Oyster was acquired by Google , Scribd is still around and for $8.99/mo you can read three books and listen to one audiobook.
 You’ll actually find books from bestselling authors like Stephen King or Walter Isaacson available for you to download.

 You can’t use your Kindle to read books you take out on Scribd—you need to use a web browser or an iOS or Android device—but that seems to be a reasonable trade-off for access to a far better library.
 If you want to sign up for an ebook subscription service that’s actually good , Scribd might be a better option than Kindle Unlimited.